 Determine the type and number of workholding devices you need based on the total clamping force required and clamping positions you’ve selected.

-To help determine the capacity of the power source you’ll need, add up the total oil displacement requirements for the devices you have selected.
-Then choose a power source with equal or greater capacity and determine if it will operate the system within your clamping time constraints by working out the following formulas:
+To help determine the capacity of the power source you’ll need, add the total oil displacement requirements for the devices you have selected.
+Then choose a power source with equal or greater capacity and determine if it will operate the system within your clamping time constraints by using the linked "Calculate the Approximate Clamp Time of a Fixture" worksheet.

 Select valves and other control components to accomplish the sequence of operations you outlined in Step 2.
 See the valve section for guidance.